-- A. Management has such rights as are encoded at 5 U.S.C. § 7106.
-Subject to Section 4B of this Article, nothing in this Agreement shall affect the authority of any Management official of NARA: - 1.
-To determine the mission, budget, organization, number of employees, and internal security practices of the agency; and - In accordance with applicable laws- - To hire, assign, direct, layoff, and retain employees in the agency, or to suspend, remove, reduce in grade or pay, or take other disciplinary action against such employees; - To assign work, to make determinations with respect to contracting out, and to determine the personnel by which agency operations shall be conducted; - c.
+A. Management has such rights as are encoded at 5 U.S.C. § 7106.
+Subject to Section

+4B of this Article, nothing in this Agreement shall affect the authority of any Management official of NARA:

+- 1. To determine the mission, budget, organization, number of employees, and internal security practices of the agency; and - 2.
+In accordance with applicable laws - a.
+To hire, assign, direct, layoff, and retain employees in the agency, or to suspend, remove, reduce in grade or pay, or take other disciplinary action against such employees; - b.
+To assign work, to make determinations with respect to contracting out, and to determine the personnel by which agency operations shall be conducted; - c.
 With respect to filling positions, to make selections for appointments from: - A. Among properly ranked and certified candidates for promotion; or - B. Any other appropriate source; and - C. To take whatever actions may be necessary to carry out the agency mission during emergencies. - B. Nothing in this Section shall preclude NARA and AFGE from negotiating- - 1.
 At the election of the Agency, on the numbers, types, and grades of employees or positions assigned to any organizational subdivision, work project, or tour of duty, or on the technology, methods, and means of performing work; - 2.
 Procedures which Management officials of the agency will observe in exercising any authority under this Section; or - 3.
 Appropriate arrangements for employees adversely affected by the exercise of any authority under this Section by such Management officials.

-Article 5 Equal Employment Opportunity, Diversity, and Affirmative Action of Equal Employment Opportunity (EEO) policies, and a diverse workforce.
+Article 5 Equal Employment Opportunity, Diversity, and Affirmative Action

+A. The Parties agree to strive to make NARA a model Federal agency by promoting throughout the Agency equal employment opportunities, meaningful implementation of Equal Employment Opportunity (EEO) policies, and a diverse workforce.
 The Parties affirm that discrimination against employees based on the following will not be tolerated: